Trumpchi Xiangwang S9: Specifications

 The Xiangwang S9 is 5.06 meters long, 1.95 meters wide, and 1.76 meters high.
 It is available as a five-seater with two rows of seats or as a six-seater with three rows of seats.
 A two-tone paint finish is optionally available.
 A lidar sensor is installed in the front part of the roof.
 There are three screens in total in the vehicle.
 A 12.3-inch instrument panel is installed behind the steering wheel.
 A 15.6-inch touchscreen for the infotainment system is located in the center console.
 A 17.3-inch screen can be extended from the roof for rear passengers.

-The SUV is powered by a turbocharged 1.5-liter gasoline engine combined with two electric motors.
+The SUV is powered by a plug-in hybrid system with a turbocharged 1.5-liter gasoline engine combined with two electric motors.
 A lithium-ion battery with an energy content of 44.5 kWh enables an electric range of 252 km according to the Worldwide Harmonized Light Vehicles Test Procedure (CLTC) cycle.
+The engine produces 160 horsepower, while the electric motor of the base model produces 231 hp, resulting in an all-wheel-drive combined total output of 392 horsepower.
+The top of the trim models has a combined total output of 501 horsepower.